-As of December 31, 2019, the Bank has 18 branches (including its head office) in the areas of Batangas, Laguna, Mindoro, Palawan, Cebu, Davao and South Cotabato.
-Also, as of December 31, 2019, the Bank has four micro banking offices in Oriental Mindoro, Batangas, Davao del Norte and South Cotabato.
+As of December 31, 2020, the Bank has 16 branches (including its head office) in the areas of Batangas, Mindoro, Palawan, Davao, Agusan Del Norte, Bukidnon and South Cotabato.
+Also, as of December 31, 2020, the Bank has two micro banking offices in Oriental Mindoro and South Cotabato.